 Colonoscopy is best known for its use as a screening tool for the early detection of colorectal cancer.

-Colon cancer develops from growths within the wall of the intestine such as polyps or tumors.
+- Colon cancer develops from growths within the wall of the intestine such as polyps or tumors.

-These growths often take 5 to 10 years to develop and may not cause many symptoms.
+- These growths often take 5 to 10 years to develop and may not cause many symptoms.

-A person may not have any symptoms of colon cancer, but having a close relative with the disease increases the risk for the disease compared to the general public.
+- A person may not have any symptoms of colon cancer, but having a close relative with the disease increases the risk for the disease compared to the general public.

-Most people develop polyps after age 50, so the American College of Gastroenterology (the digestive specialists) recommends screening examinations every 5 years for early detection and removal of these cancer-causing growths after that age.
+- Most people develop polyps after age 50, so the American College of Gastroenterology (the digestive specialists) recommends screening examinations every 10 years for early detection and removal of these cancer-causing growths after that age.

 Colonoscopy is also used to investigate other diseases of the colon.